-- (y) "Revenue bonds" means obligations of the district that are payable from revenues, including, but not limited to, special assessments and benefit special assessments, derived from sources other than ad valorem taxes on real or tangible personal property and that do not pledge the property, credit, or general tax revenue of the district. - (z) "Sewer system" means any plant, system, facility, or property, and additions, extensions, and improvements thereto at any future time constructed or acquired as part thereof, useful or necessary or having the present capacity for future use in connection with the collection, treatment, purification, or disposal of sewage, including, but not limited to, industrial wastes resulting from any process of industry, manufacture, trade, or business or from the development of any natural resource.
-The term also includes treatment plants, pumping stations, lift stations, valves, force mains, intercepting sewers, laterals, pressure lines, mains, and all necessary appurtenances and equipment; all sewer mains, laterals, and other devices for the reception and collection of sewage from premises connected therewith; all real and personal property and any interest therein; and rights, easements, and franchises of any nature relating to any such system and necessary or convenient for operation thereof. - (aa) "Special assessments" means assessments as imposed, levied, and collected by the district for the costs of assessable improvements pursuant to this act; chapter 170, Florida Statutes; and the additional authority under s.
-197.3631, Florida Statutes, or other provisions of general law, now or hereinafter enacted, which provide or authorize a supplemental means to impose, levy, or collect special assessments. - (bb) "Star Farms Village at North Port Stewardship District" means the unit of special and limited purpose local government and political subdivision created and chartered by this act, and limited to the performance of those general and special powers authorized by its charter under this act, the boundaries of which are set forth by the act, the governing board of which is created and authorized to operate with legal existence by this act, and the purpose of which is as set forth in this act. - (cc) "Tax" or "taxes" means those levies and impositions of the board of supervisors that support and pay for government and the administration of law and that may be: - 1.
-Ad valorem or property taxes based upon both the appraised value of property and millage, at a rate uniform within the jurisdiction; or - 2.
-If and when authorized by general law, non-ad valorem maintenance taxes not based on millage that are used to maintain district systems, facilities, and services.
+(y) "Revenue bonds" means obligations of the district that are payable from revenues, including, but not limited to, special assessments and benefit special assessments, derived from sources other than ad valorem taxes on real or tangible personal property and that do not pledge the property, credit, or general tax revenue of the district.

+(z) "Sewer system" means any plant, system, facility, or property, and additions, extensions, and improvements thereto at any future time constructed or acquired as part thereof, useful or necessary or having the present capacity for future use in connection with the collection, treatment, purification, or disposal of sewage, including, but not limited to, industrial wastes resulting from any process of industry, manufacture, trade, or business or from the development of any natural resource.
+The term also includes treatment plants, pumping stations, lift stations, valves, force mains, intercepting sewers, laterals, pressure lines, mains, and all necessary appurtenances and equipment; all sewer mains, laterals, and other devices for the reception and collection of sewage from premises connected therewith; all real and personal property and any interest therein; and rights, easements, and franchises of any nature relating to any such system and necessary or convenient for operation thereof.

+(aa) "Special assessments" means assessments as imposed, levied, and collected by the district for the costs of assessable improvements pursuant to this act; chapter 170, Florida Statutes; and the additional authority under s.
+197.3631, Florida Statutes, or other provisions of general law, now or hereinafter enacted, which provide or authorize a supplemental means to impose, levy, or collect special assessments.

+(bb) "Corkscrew Grove Stewardship District" means the unit of special and limited purpose local government and political subdivision created and chartered by this act, and limited to the performance of those general and special powers authorized by its charter under this act, the boundaries of which are set forth by the act, the governing board of which is created and authorized to operate with legal existence by this act, and the purpose of which is as set forth in this act.

+(cc) "Tax" or "taxes" means those levies and impositions of the board of supervisors that support and pay for government and the administration of law and that may be: